 We then enjoy the family's gracious hospitality as they share dinner with us.
 The food is wonderful.
-The night is spent in their cosy home to experience their way of life.
+The night is spent in the same lodge.
 (Breakfast, lunch and dinner are included).

 Day 5 Yen Mo / Bai Tu Long Bay / Quan Lan Island